 Greetings, dear reader.

-Oh, and unashamed proponent of the Hygge lifestyle (if there are candles, furry throws, log fires, books and glasses of Chianti, I’m in).
+Oh, and an unashamed proponent of the Hygge lifestyle (if there are candles, furry throws, log fires, books and glasses of Chianti, I’m in).
 Sorry if that makes me sound boring.

 This site is for medieval musings, thoughts about medieval gender, physiological modification, and the interplay of science and gender.
 Here, I shall ponder questions about the human body, identity, and women’s religious experience in the Middle Ages.
 I hope that you will join me in such musings.